Kittyhacker101-Software/KatOS/README.md

 - To clean all binaries from your build directory, type `./clean.sh` in your terminal (reccomended when you are updating/modifying core components).

 # Running
 To run KatOS in a VM or on a PC, download the repo and build an iso file, or download a precompiled release from the releases page.
-KatOS requires a x86_64 CPU, and at least 128MB of RAM (booting on lower amounts of RAM would require modifications to the kernel).
-To install KatOS, 512MB of storage space is required (although installing on smaller devices may be possible, program sizes change, so it may not always work) and a 64-bit EFI/UEFI motherboard (BIOS support is possible with the use of KatOS's external init).
-Not all implementations of EFI are the same, if your EFI motherboard doesn't support startup.nsh files, KatOS will not boot.

 When installed, root:toor is the default login.
 Note that changing your password and possibly adding a non-administrator account is reccomended after installation.

+# Minimum requirements
+The minimum requiements are listed below.
+- Any x86_64 CPU
+- 128 MB of RAM
+- ~512 MB of storage space
+- 64-bit EFI/UEFI motherboard (must be able to load startup.nsh)

+# Recommended requirements
+- AMD or Intel x86_64 CPU, running at 512MHz or higher
+- 256 MB of RAM
+- 1GB of storage space
+- 64-bit EFI/UEFI motherboard (must be able to load startup.nsh)

 # More info
 Have extra questions, or want to help contribute?